Lower Township School District

-Lower Cape May Regional High School with 750 students in grades 9-12.
+Lower Cape May Regional High School (LCMRHS) with 757 students in grades 9-12.

 History

 In 1931, Cape May Point School District closed its only school and began sending students to Lower Township schools.
 Currently Cape May Point sends to Cape May City Elementary School.

 Awards and recognition

 Maud Abrams School was recognized by Governor Jim McGreevey in 2003 as one of 25 schools selected statewide for the First Annual Governor's School of Excellence award.

 Schools and facilities

 Schools in the district (with 2020–21 enrollment data from the National Center for Education Statistics) are: